 APFD01 – The Art of Photography

-The course runs over a three to four month period and is made up of seven evening classes and four full day classes.
+The course runs over a three to four month period and is made up of eight evening classes and six full day’s classes.
 Throughout these months, students will participate in different workshops; Portrait and landscape photography, large and medium format cameras, film processing/black and white printing, studio lighting, fill in flash, scanning negatives and digital printing.
 Advanced post-production using Adobe Lightroom and an introduction to Photoshop will also be covered.
 As well as continuous group critique sessions and one-on-one tutorials.

 The course takes into consideration participants work schedules and the tutors are respectively flexible in arranging workshops and tutorials.

 Course runs over 3 months for 8 Thursday evenings and 6 Saturdays